 - Possibility of sponsorship or donation of prizes for student and scientific competitions (e.g. competition for best bachelor or master's thesis), including the design of appropriate competition categories and evaluation criteria.

 - The option to offer

 incentives (e.g. student grants), including the design of the evaluation

 - This assumes that the offer of incentives and the criteria will be coordinated between partners and the Faculty in order to avoid duplication or inconsistent rules.
 Evaluation of competitions and incentives will usually be through evaluation committees established for this purpose.
 Committees will be staffed by expert evaluators from among the Faculty staff and from among the staff of the partner(s).

-The MFF UK Partnership Programme is divided into three levels, which differ not in quality of cooperation but in its expected intensity (usual number of student theses/projects, length of a partner’s individual presentation) and length of commitment (length of validity of the partnership agreement).
+The MFF UK Partnership Programme is divided into three levels, which differ not in quality of cooperation but in its expected intensity (usual number of student theses/projects, length of a partner’s individual presentation), length of commitment (length of validity of the partnership agreement) and the initial fee.